zyfone/UGA/README.md

 1. about 1.5% gain in one-one map benchmark

+2. 5% performance in VOC TO FLIR benchmark

-2. In addition,new version code can get 5% performance in VOC TO FLIR benchmark
+In addition,new version code can get desired results in RGB->RGB benchmark

 For fairness, we will also publish the code details of our comparison method via URL